-- 1 Enrollee means all state officers and employees, Retired State Officers or Employees, Surviving Spouses of deceased state officers and employees, and terminated employees or individuals with continuation coverage who are enrolled in an insurance plan offered by the State Group Insurance Program.
+- 1. The Enrollee or his/her dependent uses - 1 Enrollee means all state officers and employees, Retired State Officers or Employees, Surviving Spouses of deceased state officers and employees, and terminated employees or individuals with continuation coverage who are enrolled in an insurance plan offered by the State Group Insurance Program.
 "Enrollee" includes all state university officers and employees, retired state university officers and employees, Surviving Spouses of deceased state university officers and employees, and terminated state university employees or individuals with continuation coverage who are enrolled in an insurance plan offered by the State Group Insurance Program. - 2 Member means any person participating in a State Group Health Insurance Plan or a Health Maintenance Organization Plan under the State Group Insurance Program, including Enrollees and covered dependents.